kevinke3/authpage/README.md

 # Auth Page

-This repository contains a small sign-in / sign-up static page demo.
+A small static sign-in / sign-up UI demo — a front-end page that shows the authentication screens (forms for entering email/username and password, and a sign-up form).

-Below are two placeholder screenshots (PNG).
-They are embedded as data URIs so they display in the README immediately.
-Replace them with real screenshots by adding PNG files to the `assets/` folder and updating the image paths.
+Intended for demonstrating the UI and client-side behavior (form layout, styling, basic validation) rather than a full backend-auth system.
 ## Screenshots

 ![Dashboard Overview](images/signin.png)